-The Giraffe Conservation Foundation (GCF) is dedicated to securing a future for all giraffe in Africa.
-GCF is the only NGO in the world that concentrates solely on the conservation and management of giraffe in the wild throughout Africa.
-As a Namibia-based organisation, GCF currently supports and works collaboratively with giraffe conservation initiatives in 14 countries throughout Africa, on all giraffe species and their subspecies.
+The Giraffe Conservation Foundation (GCF) is the only NGO in the world that concentrates solely on the conservation and management of giraffe in the wild throughout Africa.
+United by a common goal, GCF is a family of organisations consisting of GCF Trust (Namibia), GCF-USA (Ohio, USA), GCF-East Africa (Kenya), and Freunde von GCF (Germany).
+All four organisations are legally and financially separate entities, working under the umbrella of GCF.
+Their shared commitment to a sustainable future for all giraffe populations in the wild is governed by a Memorandum of Understanding.
+GCF currently supports and works collaboratively with giraffe conservation initiatives in 15 countries throughout Africa, on all giraffe species and their subspecies.

-As the key focal organisation for the conservation and management of giraffe in Africa, GCF uses its ever-expanding network to maintain a close working relationship with government bodies, conservation organisations, academic institutions and local communities.
+As the key focal organisation for the conservation and management of giraffe in Africa.
+GCF uses its ever-expanding network to maintain a close working relationship with government bodies, conservation organisations, academic institutions, and local communities.
 It provides a platform and forum for giraffe conservation and related management discussions, and helps significantly to increase awareness and education about the plight of giraffe.
 Importantly, GCF supports dedicated and innovative conservation and research to better understand giraffe ecology, speciation, conservation and management. giraffeconservation.org

-IUCN SSC Giraffe and 🔭 Okapi Specialist Group
+IUCN SSC Giraffe and Okapi Specialist Group

-The International Union for Conservation of Nature's (IUCN) Species Survival Commission (SSC) Giraffe and Okapi Specialist Group (GOSG) is one of over 120 IUCN SSC Specialist Groups, Red List Authorities and Task Forces working towards achieving the SSC's vision of "a world that values and conserves present levels of biodiversity".
-Made up of experts from around the world, IUCN SSC GOSG leads efforts to study giraffe and okapi and the threats they face, as well as leading and supporting conservation actions designed to ensure the survival of the two species into the future.
+The International Union for Conservation of Nature's (IUCN) Species Survival Commission (SSC) Giraffe & Okapi Specialist Group (GOSG) is one of over 120 IUCN SSC Specialist Groups, Red List Authorities and Task Forces working towards achieving the SSC's vision of "a world that values and conserves present levels of biodiversity".
+Made up of experts from around the world, IUCN SSC GOSG leads efforts to study giraffe and okapi and the threats they face, as well as leading and supporting conservation actions designed to ensure the survival of the two species into the future. giraffidsg.org

-giraffidsg.org